 Need of costimulatory signal | Successful T cell activation by conventional antigen requires multiple signals.
 Presentation of MHC-II-peptide-TCR is not enough to stimulate T cells.
 It requires co-stimulatory signal provided by an interaction between members of the B7 family (either CD80 or CD86) on APCs and CD28 on T cells. | Superantigens can activate T lymphocytes in the absence of costimulatory molecules. |

-T Cell Activation | Conventional peptide antigens generally activate only the small fraction of the T cell population (i.e. <0.01% T Cells). | Superantigens (SAgs) have the ability to stimulate 2-30% of the T cell repertoire. |
+T Cell Activation | Conventional peptide antigens generally activate only a small fraction of the T cell population (i.e., <0.01% of T Cells). | Superantigens (SAgs) can stimulate 2-30% of the T cell repertoire. |